 Also, the attorney-in-fact must attach a written statement to the Form 2848, signed under penalty of perjury, stating that the durable power of attorney is valid under the laws of the state or other jurisdiction in which the durable power of attorney was signed.
 26 CFR § 601.503(b)(3)(ii).

 The requirements enumerated above for an acceptable power of attorney, including a durable power of attorney, are generally referenced in the Instructions to Form 2848, under “Substitute Form 2848” (see p.5, stating “[t]he IRS will accept a power of attorney other than Form 2848 provided the document satisfies the requirements for a power of attorney.
 See Pub.
 216, Conference and Practice Requirements, and 26 CFR 601.503(a).”)

 If a durable power of attorney does not authorize in some manner the attorney-in-fact to handle federal tax matters, then the best, or maybe only, option is for a conservator, guardian, or similar fiduciary to be appointed under state law to act for the incapacitated taxpayer if one has not already been appointed.
 The fiduciary can complete the necessary Form 2848 (to authorize representation by a tax practitioner) and should also submit IRS Form 56, Notice Concerning Fiduciary Relationship.

-For more information regarding taxes or dealing with the IRS, contact Wayne M. Pecht, Esquire at 717-761-4540 or [email protected]
+The experienced team of Johnson Duffie estate planning attorneys can help you.
+For more information regarding taxes or dealing with the IRS, contact Wayne M. Pecht, Esquire at 717-761-4540 or [email protected].